pkivolowitz/CSC3600-S-2023/README.md

 Except for one project, all projects must be implemented in C, C++ or a mixture of C and C++.

-One project, the last, will be different.
+The last project will be different.
 It is based on the first project so do a good job on that first project.
+Make sure you understand it.

 ### How Programs are Graded